Wesleyan-Media-Project/creative_overview/README.md

 ### [Facebook PD ID](https://github.com/Wesleyan-Media-Project/fb_pd_id) (fb_pd_id)

-This repository provides the scripts for generating the FB identity ids --- pd ids --- used by WMP.
+This repository provides the scripts for generating the FB identity ids --- pd ids --- used by the Wesleyan Media Project.

 ## Step 2: Data Processing